Johnny Fuller (American football)

-John Charles Fuller (born March 3, 1946) is a former professional American football player.
-He played eight seasons as a safety in the National Football League (NFL) for the San Francisco 49ers, New Orleans Saints and Chicago Bears.
+John Charles Fuller (born March 3, 1946) is an American former professional football player who was a safety for played eight seasons in the National Football League (NFL) with the San Francisco 49ers, New Orleans Saints and Chicago Bears.

-As a collegian, Fuller made all-conference three years and as a senior was named a small college all-American.
+Playing college football for the Lamar Cardinals, Fuller made all-conference three years and as a senior was named a small college all-American.
 He also lettered in track four years and was a qualifier in the decathlon for the 1968 U. S. Olympic trials.

 Fuller was an assistant coach at Lamar University for six years, leaving there in 1986.
 In 1992, he became head football coach at Mendocino College.

 Fuller and his wife, Sharon, have two sons.